 Are you seeking an outdoor adventure for your next vacation?
 I’ve got a few ideas that will satisfy that itch for adventure.
 The Pensacola Bay area is the gateway to the sunshine state.
 We’ve got the emerald waters of the Gulf of Mexico and gently flowing rivers winding through beautiful forests which make it a prime destination to explore the outdoors.

-Snorkeling: Grab some snorkeling gear and explore the artificial reef system on Pensacola Beach and Perdido Key.
+Grab some snorkeling gear and explore the artificial reef system on Pensacola Beach and Perdido Key.
 Park East is located about 1.4 miles east of Portofino on Pensacola Beach.
 The reef on Perdido Key can be accessed from the public beach area off Sandy Key Drive.
-The reefs are located 500 ft. off shore, so make sure to bring the appropriate snorkeling gear and prepare to see fish, sea turtles and more!
+The reefs are located 500 ft. offshore, so make sure to bring the appropriate snorkeling gear and prepare to see fish, sea turtles and more!
 If you would like to learn more about snorkeling or diving visit this page.

-Zip Adventures: There’s zip lining; then, there’s a zip adventure.
+There’s ziplining; then, there’s a zip adventure.
 The difference?
-A zip line usually takes you from Point A to Point B and the thrill is gone.
-A zip adventure is a series of zip lines, totaling up to a mile long.
-A series of zip lines take you on a treetop tour of Northwest Florida’s Wolfe and Coldwater Creeks.
+A zipline usually takes you from Point A to Point B and the thrill is gone.
+A zip adventure is a series of ziplines, totaling up to a mile long.
+Adventures Unlimited offers a series of ziplines that take you on a treetop tour of Northwest Florida’s Wolfe and Coldwater Creeks.
 Adventures range from $80 to $130 and take anywhere from two to five hours.

-Birding and Nature Trails: For explorers seeking the rare and unique, patience and poise are key while journeying through one of the Pensacola Bay Area’s many nature trails.
+For explorers seeking the rare and unique, patience and poise are key while journeying through one of the Pensacola Bay Area’s many nature trails.
 Tarkiln Bayou Preserve State Park boasts the extraordinary, carnivorous white-top pitcher plant.
-It’s also where the world’s greatest concentration of insect-eating pitcher plants species can be seen.
+It’s also where the world’s greatest concentration of insect-eating pitcher plant species can be seen.
 More than 280 species of birds can be seen along the trails of the Gulf Islands National Seashore, including spotted sandpipers, osprey, herons, warblers and plunging gannets.
-Part of the Great Florida Birding Trail, ECUA Bayou Marcus Wetlands features nearly 8,000 feet of boardwalk through wetlands where Swamp, Song and White-throated Sparrows exploit the weedy edges and Brown-headed Nuthatches and Pine Warblers call from the adjacent pinewoods
+Part of the Great Florida Birding Trail, ECUA Bayou Marcus Wetlands features nearly 8,000 feet of boardwalk through wetlands where Swamp, Song and White-throated Sparrows exploit the weedy edges and Brown-headed Nuthatches and Pine Warblers call from the adjacent pinewoods.

 Big Lagoon State Park boasts unique birds such as Common Loons, Great Blue Heron and Yellow-billed Cuckoos.
 Located on the University of West Florida campus, the Edward Ball Nature Trail provides a glimpse at wintering Blue-winged Teal, Hooded Merganser, Bufflehead and the odd Groove-billed Ani.
 Pensacola Beach plays host to the Footprints in the Sand – Eco Trail where visitors can learn about native plant and animal life through educational signs posted at key locations across the beach, each one focusing on a different ecological topic.